franklingg/PlantManager/README.md

 # PlantManager

 The app is a mobile version of a Home Plant Manager.
-You can choose a plant and pick a time/day and the app will remember (through Push Notifications) you to water your plant the next time it needs water, according to its needs.
+You can choose a plant and pick a time/day and the app will remind you (through Push Notifications) to water your plant the next time it needs water, according to its needs.

 It works on:
 * Android